dschuurman/pi-home/README.md

 The way to perform a factory reset varies by device type and manufacturer.
 For example, Ikea Tradfri bulbs can be factory reset by toggling the power 6 times and Ikea Tradfri outlets can be factory reset using a reset button in a small pinhole.
-A few moments after reseting a device, the web frontend should report the pairing of the device.
+A few moments after reseting a device, the web page should report the pairing of the device.
-Clicking on the devices heading in the web frontend should display a list of paired devices along with each manufacturer, model, and IEEE address.
+Clicking on the devices tab in the web page should display a list of paired devices along with each manufacturer, model, and IEEE address.
 The web frontend provides many nifty features like displaying a network map and the ability to perform updates on connected devices.